 The LANtools and the LANCAPI functions also require a Windows operating system.
 A web browser is required for access to WEBconfig.

-2.3 Introducing the LANCOM router
+2.3 Introducing LANCOM

 This section introduces your device.
 We will give you an overview of all status displays, connections and switches.